ooo72/I-dare-you-to-click/README.md

-🤫 dont tell them when you share it to them
+🤫 (dont tell them what happens when you share it to them)

 url : https://ooo72.github.io/ShinyButton/